refinedev/refine/documentation/docs/advanced-tutorials/real-time.md

 :::note

-We can also implement similar thing in show page.
+We can also implement a similar thing on the show page.

 [Refer to the CodeSandbox example for detailed information. &#8594](#example)
 :::